DrTexx/manual-backup-assistant/README.md

 | ------------ | ------- | ------------ |
 | Poetry       | >1.5.1  | Pipx         |
 | Tree         | >1.8.0  | Apt          |

+## Limitations

+- Cannot handle parsing JSON if the output from `tree` contains filenames with invalid encoding
+- Cannot handle parsing JSON if the output from `tree` contains weird files that contain illegal chars like `\` bc the JSON parser tries to handle it like an escaped character